gurkenlabs/litiengine-docs/tutorials/creating-a-platformer.md

 }
 ```

--   As mentioned before, the class `Jump` is a child of LITIengine's
+-   As mentioned before, the class `Jump` is a child of LITIENGINE's
     `Ability`.
 As such, we can annotate the class with the
     `@AbilityInfo`-annotation to determine its cooldown, origin
     location, duration, and `value`, which is an abstract numeral used